artav23/IT_1141/README.md

-# CUS1172_avery
+# IT 1141

-Repository for CUS1172 classwork.
+Repository for IT 1141 final project.